The Replicator Dynamic, Chain Components and the Response Graph: Bounding the Sink Chain Components using Connected Components

 The proof uses induction on subgames, following Theorem~\ref{subgame invariance}.
 Specifically, if the entire boundary of a subgame is contained in the same chain component, then there can be no attractors in that subgame, by Lemma~\ref{chains in attractors} and Theorem~\ref{no interior attractors}.
 As a corollary, whenever the response graph is strongly connected the \emph{entire strategy space is chain recurrent}.
 An example is the Matching Pennies game (Figure~\ref{fig: 2x2}). \begin{corol} In any game with a strongly connected response graph, every mixed profile is chain recurrent. \end{corol}

 Now we can obtain an upper bound in some cases: when the sink connected component $H$ is a subgame, then $[H] = \content(H)$.
 This is because attracting subgames are attractors.

 \begin{lem} If $Y$ is an attracting subgame, then the set of mixed profiles in $Y$ is an attractor under the replicator. \end{lem} Pure NEs are attracting \emph{singleton subgames}---by this lemma, they are always attractors under the replicator, as we know from existing results~\citep{vlatakis2020no}.
-Combining this result with Theorem~\ref{content containment} gives us: \begin{corol} If a sink component $H$ is a subgame $Y$, then $[H] = \content(H) = Y$. \end{corol} \begin{proof} Sink connected components are attracting, so $H$ is an attracting subgame, and thus $Y$ is an attractor under the replicator (Lemma~\ref{attracting subgames}).
-The content of $H$ is exactly $Y$, and by Theorem~\ref{content containment}, all points in the content of $H$ are in $[H]$, and so are chain equivalent.
-However, as an attractor, no pseudo-orbit can leave $Y$ by Lemma~\ref{chains in attractors} and so $[H] = \content(H)$. \end{proof}
+Combining this result with Theorem~\ref{content containment} gives us: \begin{corol} If a sink component $H$ is a subgame, then $[H] = \content(H)$. \end{corol} \begin{proof} Sink connected components are attracting, so $H$ is an attracting subgame, and thus is an attractor under the replicator (Lemma~\ref{attracting subgames}).
+The content of $H$ is exactly the mixed profiles in that subgame, and by Theorem~\ref{content containment}, all points in the content of $H$ are in $[H]$, and so are chain equivalent.
+However, as an attractor, no pseudo-orbit can leave this subgame by Lemma~\ref{chains in attractors} and so $[H] = \content(H)$. \end{proof}

-The sink connected component is generally not a subgame, but when this is the case our upper and lower bounds meet, and we can precisely characterise the associated chain component.
+The sink connected component is generally not a subgame, but when this is the case our upper and lower bounds meet, and the sink chain component can be precisely characterised.